darwinbeing/HPServerPSUHack/README.md

 **PL42 Rev01 Firmware With Output 14.28V**
 * [PL42 DSPIC33FJ64GS606 Output 14.28V](firmware/PL42/01/Patch/DSPIC33FJ64GS606.hex)

+### PL30/PL42 OCP
+![alt text][image26]
+By tweaking the potentiometer in the diagram, you can cap the maximum output current of the circuit.
+And if the range falls short of what you need, you can also swap out the 4.42k(labeled '63B') resistor to get the desired result.

 ### Modify PL11 Output & OVP Voltage
 ![alt text][image20]